Uttaranchal Dental and Medical Research Institute

 Uttaranchal Dental and Medical Research Institute (UDMRI), is a medical and dental institute located in Dehradun, Uttarakhand, India.
 The college offers five years of Bachelor of Dental Surgery (BDS) degree course at the undergraduate level and 3 years of Master of Dental Surgery (MDS) at the post graduate level.
-Affiliated to Hemwati Nandan Bahuguna Garhwal University, Srinagar the institution is approved by the Dental Council of India (DCI), Ministry of Health and Family Welfare and the Government of India.
+Affiliated to Hemwati Nandan Bahuguna Uttarakhand Medical Education University the institution is approved by the Dental Council of India (DCI), Ministry of Health and Family Welfare and the Government of India.

 Course

-The Institute imparts BDS (Bachelor in Dental Surgery) and MDS training in accordance with the rules laid down by the Dental Council of India, New Delhi and Hemwati Nandan Bahuguna Garhwal University, Srinagar, Uttarakhand.
+The Institute imparts BDS (Bachelor in Dental Surgery) and MDS training in accordance with the rules laid down by the Dental Council of India, New Delhi and Hemwati Nandan Bahuguna Uttarakhand Medical Education University.
 The Institute is affiliated to the said university for the purpose of examination and award of BDS and MDS Degree.